-I needed a “fun” food project this week, so I decided to make some homemade pork gyoza, which are actually an updated version of a recipe I made almost six years ago (woah!), Pork & Ginger Pot Stickers.
+I needed a “fun” food project this week, so I decided to make some homemade pork gyoza, which are actually an updated version of a recipe I made almost six years ago (whoa!), Pork & Ginger Pot Stickers.
 I tweaked the filling a bit and decided to try the more traditional (and more difficult) pleated folding style.
 In the future I’ll probably stick to the easy folding method, but I’ll definitely use this super fast fry-then-steam one skillet cook method.